-GSvit computational core and its GUI (XSvit) are distributed together for all the platforms.
-For running it you need Gwyddion to display the output images.
+For running GSvit you need Gwyddion to display the output images.
 Gwyddion is a data processing tool widely used in Scanning Probe Microscopy field and similar surface topography areas; in GSvit it is used for output visualisation, surface topography data input and some internal data management tasks.